Ben Lund

 email: lund dot ben at gmail

-I am a senior researcher in the Discrete Mathematics Group at the Institute for Basic Science in Daejeon, S. Korea, led by Sang-il Oum.
-Previously, I worked at Princeton University and at University of Georgia.
+I am a senior researcher at IBS, in the Discrete Mathematics Group.
+I have previously worked at Princeton University with Zeev Dvir and at University of Georgia with Giorgis Petridis.
 My Ph.D. is from Rutgers University, where I studied under Shubhangi Saraf.

 CV